 Is it possible to pick up our order on site?

-Before moving, make sure that your order has been processed and that you can pick it up.
+Before you go, make sure that your order has been processed and that you can collect it.

 In which countries do you deliver?